vvnnif/forklang/_grammar/nouns.md

 Apart from this, nouns can also carry information on time, politeness, and whether the noun represents 1st, 2nd, or 3rd person.
 For more information on this, see the section on [Temporal Nouns](/grammar/temporal-nouns).

-Nouns in Saia do not have articles like `A` or `The` in English.
+Nouns in Lhamisài do not have articles like `A` or `The` in English.
 The word =[dhaa]= could either mean "the rose", or "a rose".
 Whether the speaker is speaking about a specific object or generally, can either be deduced from the context, or doesn't matter.